 Multiple Syrian soldiers killed in ‘Israeli airstrike’ on Damascus – state media

-Syrian air defenses have been activated to intercept a volley of “hostile” projectiles in the vicinity of the country's capital Damascus, the Syrian Arab News Agency reported early Monday morning.
+Syrian air defenses were activated overnight to intercept a volley of “hostile” projectiles in the vicinity of the country's capital Damascus, SANA news agency reported early on Monday.

-Multiple explosions were heard in Damascus shortly after 2:20am, as at least one bright flash illuminated the skies according to an unverified video making rounds online.
+Multiple explosions were heard in the Syrian capital shortly after 2:20am, as at least one bright flash illuminated the skies, according to unverified video posted online.

 “The Israeli enemy carried out an air attack from the direction of the occupied Golan Heights, targeting some points in the vicinity of the city of Damascus,” a military source told SANA.